 The Microfibre ConsortiumThe Microfibre consortium was created by European Outdoor Group, the Regatta Group joined the consortium in June 2017.
 The consortium is made up ofa selection of EOG members, all brands, working alongside experts to review and find a solution to reducing the fibre loss during production, wear and washing that has been contaminating our water systems and oceans.
 Collaborative links exist with sister organisations such as the Scandinavian Outdoor Group, Peak Innovation and also the Boulder (CO, USA) based Outdoor Industry Association.
 The members fund and review findings on research that will initially aim to answer and consolidate fundamental questions, such as: • How much microfibre shedding are we producing? • How are the fibres being shed? • What fabric types could be the key offenders?
 The desired outcome of this first phase is an open source database that details research findings about the effect polymer, yarn and textile structure may play on Microfibre shedding.

 Chemical testingGlobal attitudes to chemicals have intensified in the past decade.
 We have seen the introduction of the EU REACH programme’s restricted substance list that began evaluating and regulating chemicals being produced before entering specific countries.
 Many countries have now begun similar programmes in order to review and restrict harmful chemicals.
 Each season we evaluate the ranges with a rigorous testing programme in place.
 The Group reviews all its regulations against global directives to ensure that we are compliant.
+Already PFOS and PFOA free, Regatta is working to replace DWR (Durable Water Repellent) treatments with PFCs (Perfluorinated compounds) with more environmentally friendly alternatives by 2020.
 Our full list of restricted substances can be seen here.

 Energy efficiencyOur warehouses are fitted with high frequency TS light fittings and they are on sensors so the energy used changes to the presence of people in that area.
 Lighting sensors are also used throughout the offices.
 We also use low energy usage battery chargers for all our MHE.